tenent007963/Photo2PPT/README.md

 Just clone this repo and its now ready to go.

-*This project is originally for doing specific file attachments.*

 # To-Do:
  1. Adding more features / plugins
 	a. datastream encrypting